Healthy Recipes Blog

 Rubbing the tri-tip with spices.

-• Place the roasts, fat side up, on a greased rack in a roasting pan and allow it to get to room temperature for about 1 hour.
+• Place the roasts, fat side up, on a greased rack in a roasting pan and allow them to get to room temperature for about 1 hour.

 • Preheat the oven to 500°F. If the meat is completely trimmed of fat, lightly spray it with oil.